jenkinsci/ansicolor-plugin/RELEASING.md

  </settings>
 ```

-You must have r/w permissions to [github.com/jenkinsci/ansicolor-plugin](https://github.com/jenkinsci/ansicolor-plugin) under the same username.
+You must have r/w permissions to [github.com/jenkinsci/ansicolor-plugin](https://github.com/jenkinsci/ansicolor-plugin) under the same username
+and you need to be listed as developer in [jenkins plugin-ansicolor.yml](https://github.com/jenkins-infra/repository-permissions-updater/blob/master/permissions/plugin-ansicolor.yml) (see also [jenkins #258](https://github.com/jenkins-infra/repository-permissions-updater/pull/258)).

 ### Release